Geb-algebra/frizz-stack/.ai/rules.md

 Keep in mind that `loader` and `action` runs in server while other Route Modules (`meta, clientLoader, clientAction` etc and the default export component) runs in client.
 You can't include client-only codes (`window`, `localStorage` etc) in `loader` and `action` and can't include server-only codes (interacting with DB etc) in other Route Modules.

+Also keep in mind that you should not seek any files from `+types` directory.
+The directory does not exist. it is an alias directory defined by react-router.

 ## ADR

 You must record your plannings on an ADR in `./decisions`.
 ADRs should mainly contain key decisions and why the decisions are made, not how.